 - 1. Measurement of strain using strain gauges.

 - 2. Measurement of displacement using LVDT.

 - 3. Measurement of pressure.

 - 4. Measurement of temperature using RTD.

 - 5. Measurement of temperature using TC.

 - 6. Measurement of temperature using Thermistor.

 - 7. Simple exercise on 8085 Microprocessor.

-- 8. Simulation ON/OFF,P, PI, PID controller design using MATLAB.
+- 8. Simulation ON/OFF, P, PI, PID controller design using MATLAB.

 - 9. Simple exercise based on PLC instructions.

-- 1. Construct strain gauge to measure the strain and torque and analysis.
-[1, 2] - Construct a circuit to measure load, displacement using load cells and LVDT, respectively.
+Course Outcomes 1.
+Construct strain gauge to measure the strain and torque and analysis.
+[1, 2] 2.
+Construct a circuit to measure load, displacement using load calls and LVDT

+- Construct a circuit to measure load, displacement using load cells and LVDT, respectively.
 [1, 2] - 3.
 Design of pressure measurement device and analysis.
 [2, 11] - 4.
 Construction and analysis of temperature measurement devices and their selections.
-[2, 11] - Construction and analysis of design of PD, PID and PLC control devices.
+[2, 11] - 5.
+Construction and analysis of design of PD, PID and PLC control devices.
 [1, 2, 11]